mmiller42/monitor-office-temp/README.md

 This will cycle your heater on and off based on your temperature triggers (`TEMP.ON` and `TEMP.OFF`).

 Stop the program at any time by pressing <kbd>Ctrl</kbd><kbd>C</kbd> in the terminal window.
+It will attempt to turn off the heater before exiting.

 If an error occurs, the program will print the error details and crash.
-You may need to manually turn off your heater.
+It will attempt to turn off the heater before exiting.

 The program will automatically exit after `TIME.MAX_EXECUTION` and turn off the heater.